VxMxPx/mysli/packages/mysli/util/tplp/doc/README.md

 Tplp (Template Parser) package is a simple template parser.
-All templates are parsed and saved as a regular PHP, hence resources usage is on minimum (it's run only once for each package you enable).
+All templates are parsed and saved as a regular PHP, hence resources usage is on minimum (it's run only once for each package when you build it).

 ## Usage